zany2dmax/synctags/README.md

 Sync the Tags from the YML Master with Qualys
     # synctags qualys sync
 ```
-For Crowdstrike the vendor name would change
+For Crowdstrike the vendor name would change but is otherwise the same